 Is your dog showing abnormal symptoms, and you're wondering how to tell if he has a cold?
 Colds are very close to respiratory infections, and can be caused by various types of viruses and bacteria.
-Here are some signs of dog colds.
+Dogs and humans have some similar symptoms when they have a cold.
+Here are some key signs of dog colds.

 If your dog is sneezing several times every hour, he may have a cold.
 Sneezing can also be a sign of allergies, but sometimes it can be hard to differentiate.
 With both allergies and colds, dogs will have discharge from the eyes and nose.
 However, with colds the discharge is usually thicker and can vary in color from white to green, which can help you distinguish dog allergies from the common cold.